Introduction

 Every minute an employee spends searching for a file is a minute lost in productivity.
 In an average workday, knowledge workers can spend up to 20% of their time just looking for information.
-That’s one full day every week—gone.
+That’s one full day every week gone.

 The Hidden Cost of Document Chaos

-Misplaced or poorly organized documents don’t just slow down individual tasks—they delay decisions, increase operational costs and put your organization at risk during audits or legal disputes.
-Here’s what causes the most delays:
+Misplaced or poorly organized documents don’t just slow down individual tasks; they delay decisions, increase operational costs and put your organization at risk during audits or legal disputes.

 1. Centralize Your Document Storage